blackner/web_solar_calculator/README.txt

 ﻿For the nominal power calculation, I am assuming that the nominal power depends only on the surface area and the energy conversion efficiency of the installation.
 I assume that the sun shines perpendicular to the earth's surface, and the angle between the earth's surface and the installation's surface is exactly defined by the "tilt" input.
 I also assume that the light intensity from the sun is 1kW/square meter (from https://www.pveducation.org/pvcdrom/solar-cell-operation/effect-of-light-intensity).

 Test cases:
-User enters an invalid location in the seach box
+User enters an invalid location in the search box
 User enters an address not in the US
 User draws a polygon that intersects with itself
 User changes the map style